 Delays and cancellations are always stressful for flyers and customer service agents.
 How do we help make rebookings as simple as possible?

 Outcomes: Conducted over 12 interviews with CSAs and airline customers to determine whitespace opportunity areas, prototyped 120+ screens, designed an innovative app feature for linking tickets alongside 2 supporting concepts to help with notifications and rebooking.
-Conducted 2 rounds of usability testing with 8+ participants and iterated 3 rounds to create a thoughtful final concept that prioritized user and business needs.
-Presented to client sponsors for the final presentation.
+Conducted 2 rounds of usability testing with 8+ participants and iterated 3 rounds to create and present a thoughtful user and business-oriented solution (ticket linking) to client sponsors for the final presentation.

 Initial UX Research